t-edson/P65Pas/README.md

 ## Devices supported

+P65Pas is a cross compiler for the 6502 CPU.
+It's not an specific system compiler.

 Currently, only 6502 CPU is supported, but the compiler is designed to include some variants.
 Of course, compatible devices, like 6510, can be targeted too.

-Support for differents systems (like Apple II, Atari 800XL, Commodore 64, ...) can be implemented using appropriate units.
+Although P65Pas can compile directly for different systems (like Apple II, Atari 800XL, Commodore 64, ...), it is easier to use a unit designed specifically for that system.

-Currently there is only a unit to support Commodore 64 system.
+Currently there is only units defined for Commodore 64, Commodore 128 and Commodore VIC-20 system.
 So, to compile to Commodore 64 system, it's recommended use the unit: "Commodore64":

 ```
 program anything;